 Clinical Mental Health Counseling M.Ed./M.S.

-Our practice-based program prepares counselors to work in inpatient, outpatient, non-profit, private practice, community agency, governmental, and educational settings in all fifty states.
-We provide credentialing opportunities during matriculation.
-Typically we admit 15 to 20 students as a cohort each year.
+Our practice-based program prepares counselors to work in inpatient, outpatient, non-profit, private practice, community agency, governmental, and educational settings.

-The Clinical Mental Health Counseling masters degree can be completed in five semesters for full-time students taking 12 credit hours per semester.
+The master’s degree can be completed in five semesters for full-time students taking 12 credit hours per semester.
 Enrollments can be tailored for part-time students.

 Coursework — 60 hours minimum